Abhinav-Bansal751/Nasa-apod-project/README.md

 ## Installation

-To get started with the project, follow these steps:
+To get started with the project, follow these steps:-

 1. **Clone the repository:**